 Kachumbala is located in Uganda’s Bukedea District, home to 170,000 people in rural eastern Uganda.
 It is one of the country’s most impoverished regions.
 The region’s only existing maternity unit is a two-room, 1950s-era facility that turns away six out of every 10 women who seek its help, because it doesn’t have room for them.
 The region suffers from a high infant mortality rate.
 An estimated 35-40 children out of every 100o die before their first birthday.

 To improve Kachumbala’s health care facilities, HKS proposed a sustainable, passive maternity facility: The Kachumbala Maternity Unit.
-To build it, we partnered with Engineers for Overseas Development (EFOD), a Wales-based non-profit organization that trains young apprentices in the building trades.
+To build it, we partnered with Engineers for Overseas Development (EFOD), a Wales-based nonprofit, and Cyfle Building Skills, an organization that trains young apprentices in the building trades.

 Furthering the challenge of expanding the regional maternity unit, Kachumbala does not have a reliable source of electricity.
 To construct the new unit, we devised a fully passive building, created with vernacular construction methods.